 What Actually Works in Anti-Aging Serums

-The anti-aging serum space has three genuinely proven categories of ingredients: antioxidants (vitamin C, vitamin E, ferulic acid), retinoids (retinol, retinaldehyde, tretinoin), and peptides (matrixyl 3000, matrixyl synthe'6, copper peptides).
-Hyaluronic acid doesn't technically reverse aging, but it plumps fine lines by drawing moisture into the skin and remains essential in any hydration-first approach.
+The anti-aging serum space has three especially well-supported ingredient categories: antioxidants (vitamin C, vitamin E, ferulic acid), retinoids (retinol, retinaldehyde, tretinoin), and peptides (matrixyl 3000, matrixyl synthe'6, copper peptides).
+Hyaluronic acid is not an aging treatment, but it can make fine lines look softer by drawing moisture into the skin and remains useful in any hydration-first approach.

 Everything else -- most branded "proprietary complexes," collagen molecules that can't penetrate skin, and fragrance-heavy luxury formulas -- is marketing.
 The picks on this list are here because of what's in them, not how they're packaged.